signaux-faibles/rsignauxfaibles/datascience_workflow.md

 ### Creating and working on a branch

 You should create a new branch for each major feature that you are developping.
-To do so simply create a branch called `dev-feature-name` (where `feature-name` is the name of your feature) by running the commands:
+To do so simply create a branch called `feat/<feature-name>` (where `feature-name` is the name of your feature) by running the commands:

 ```shell
 # go to the dev branch and make sure you are up to date